7 Outstanding Benefits of Chia Seeds During Pregnancy and Where to Buy?

 #4 Slow down sugar absorption

-Chia seeds can deal with the high blood sugar level, which is a dangerous factor to pregnant women.
+Like sunflower seeds, chia seeds can deal with the high blood sugar level, which is a dangerous factor to pregnant women.
 Due to many studies, it is shown that high blood sugar might responsible for high birth weight, increase chance of C-section deliveries and preeclampsia.
 When consuming chia seeds, they create a gelatin-like substance in your stomach.
 This slows digestion and keeps blood sugar levels stable.

 #5 Effective energy booster